 - Respect the community.
 Interact with members of the online community in question in a way that reflects the treatment you would expect to receive.
 In other words, be nice.

 - Listen to others.
 When someone presents an opinion that is different from your own, make an effort to understand that person’s perspective on the topic.
-Resist the urge to immediately tell someone she is wrong simply because her opinion differs from yours.
+Resist the urge to immediately tell someone they are wrong simply because their opinion differs from yours.
 Remember that many employers made the decision not to hire because a prospective employee may have made personal comments that the employer interpreted as objectionable.

 - Be accountable for your actions.
 The perceived anonymity of online interactions causes some users to feel comfortable writing things they would not say in a face-to-face situation.
 Take responsibility for your actions and never write something online that you would not feel comfortable saying in person (Brantner, 2011).
 The Internet Protection Act, which requires web administrators to eliminate anonymous postings, is aimed at increasing accountability in online interactions.